ietf-wg-asdf/SDF/sdf.md

 Object:
 : A grouping of Property, Action, and Event definitions; the main "atom" of reusable semantics for model construction.
-Objects are similar to Things but do not allow nesting, i. e. they cannot contain other Objects or Things.
+Objects are similar to Things but do not allow nesting, i.e., they cannot contain other Objects or Things.
 (Note that
   JSON maps are often called JSON objects due to JSON's JavaScript heritage; in this document, the